primogs/Pongo/README.md

 The sever should then response to http://127.0.0.1:8080/ respectively  https://127.0.0.1:8081/
 ### dependecies
 cmake and a compiler (build-essential package) are needed.
-The LibreSSL library and a valid ssl certificate are also needed if encryption is desired.
+The OpenSSL library and a valid ssl certificate are also needed if encryption is desired.